 - Continued Cooperation as a Condition of Settlement: In many instances, initial settlements require a party to continue to cooperate with an ongoing investigation, and until recently, a company's willingness to waive the attorney-client privilege was factored into such cooperation credit.
 Although a revision to the DOJ's prosecutorial guidelines prohibits the practice of seeking attorney-client waivers as an element of cooperation, it will likely have little impact on the DOJ's requirement that companies continue to provide it with significant factual information in order to be given credit for cooperation.
-(See, e.g., Filip Principles, Martin, Wooh, Vetco, El Paso, Textron). - Opinion Releases as Guidance: The DOJ has, to date, issued 53 Opinion Procedure Releases.
+(See, e.g., Filip Principles, Martin, Wooh, Vetco, El Paso, Textron). - Opinion Releases as Guidance: The DOJ has, to date, issued 55 Opinion Procedure Releases.
 While the releases each caution that they have "no binding application to any party that did not join in the request," the Releases nevertheless serve as a significant body of guidance as to the DOJ's position on numerous factual circumstances and interpretations of the statute.
-In fact, in Opinion Release 08-02, the DOJ explicitly refers to one of its previous Opinion Releases as "precedent."
+In fact, in Opinion Release 08-02, the DOJ explicitly refers to one of its previous Opinion Releases as "precedent," and in Opinion Release 10-03 it explicitly uses past Opinion Releases as guidance.
 The DOJ's invocation of the word precedent (even if not sufficient to be relied on in court proceedings or otherwise) underscores the seriousness with which companies should view the guidance offered by the DOJ in its releases.
-(See, DOJ Opinion Procedure Release 08-02). - Use of Constructive Knowledge Standard: Though the DOJ did not charge BAE with any violation of the FCPA, the case involves BAE's failure to maintain an effective anticorruption compliance program.
-The Information repeatedly states that BAE failed to maintain an effective anti-corruption program because it ignored signaling devices that should have alerted it of a "high probability" that third parties would make improper payments.
+(See DOJ Opinion Procedure Releases 08-02, 10-03). - Use of Constructive Knowledge Standard: Though the DOJ did not charge BAES with any violation of the FCPA, the case involves BAES's failure to maintain an effective anti-corruption compliance program.
+The Information repeatedly states that BAES failed to maintain an effective anti-corruption program because it ignored signaling devices that should have alerted it of a "high probability" that third parties would make improper payments.
 The frequent invocation of the "high probability" language and the reliance on circumstantial factors should be taken as a stark reminder of the DOJ's willingness to rely on this constructive knowledge element of the FCPA and a further reminder that the standard can be seen as satisfied by the DOJ where conduct falls short of actual knowledge.
-(See, e.g., BAE). - Targeting Suspect Jurisdictions: The BAE Information provides a firm reminder that conducting business in or through suspect jurisdictions is a red flag.
-The DOJ took particular issue with BAE's utilization of both the British Virgin Islands and Switzerland as jurisdictions notorious for discretion.
+(See, e.g., BAES, Alcatel-Lucent, GlobalSantaFe). - Targeting Suspect Jurisdictions: The BAES Information provides a firm reminder that conducting business in or through suspect jurisdictions is itself a red flag.
+The DOJ took particular issue with BAES's utilization of both the British Virgin Islands and Switzerland as jurisdictions notorious for discretion.
 Companies are well advised to ensure that there is a legitimate reason for the use of such jurisdictions, as opposed to using them as a masking technique or for an illicit motive (such as inappropriate tax avoidance by the agent).
 The Senate PSI Report also highlights the need for enhanced scrutiny when dealing with transactions involving accounts in notoriously opaque banking centers.
-(See, e.g., BAE, Senate PSI Report, NATCO).
+(See, e.g., BAES, Senate PSI Report, NATCO).

 • Willingness to Prosecute Foreign Government Officials: Though the FCPA does not apply to foreign officials, enforcement agencies have begun to use alternative avenues to prosecute foreign officials implicated in corrupt conduct.
-Both the Haiti Teleco and Gerald and Patricia Green cases have recently seen charges brought against government officials for charges such as money laundering and transportation of funds to promote unlawful activity.
-(See, e.g., Gerald and Patricia Green, Haiti Teleco).
+Both the Terra Telecommunications and Gerald and Patricia Green cases have recently seen charges brought against government officials for charges such as money laundering and transportation of funds to promote unlawful activity.
+And the DOJ's recently-launched Kleptocracy Asset Recovery Initiative directly targets corrupt foreign officials for forfeiture actions.
+(See, e.g., Gerald and Patricia Green, Terra Telecommunications, Chen Shui-bian).